PaulNovack/PHP-ZTS-ZMQ-Async-Server/readme.md

 Currently has an example for sending SQL commands asynchronously.

-ToDo:  Add an example for using this as a remove log collector.
+ToDo:  Add an example for using this as a remote log collector.

 Pluggable architecture allows adding of workers by simply adding a Worker Class and a Worker Client class to send items to queue.